DSchau/blog/src/pages/07-12-2017-getting-started-with-gatsby/index.md

 };
 ```

 Whew!
-Seems like a lot of set up, but collectively these plugins are going to give gatsby superpowers, and give us an incredibly powerful (yet relatively simple!) development environment.
+Seems like a lot of set up, but collectively these plugins are going to give Gatsby superpowers, and give us an incredibly powerful (yet relatively simple!) development environment.
 We have one more set up step (it's an easy one!): we're simply going to create a markdown file that will contain the content of our first blog post.
 Let's get to it.

 ## Writing our first markdown blog post